sash11/Gigabyte-Z590i-Vision-D-10900K/README.md

 - The rest of the settings can be left at their defaults.

 ## USB issue
 I have made a custom USB-z590i.kext that should be used together with XhciPortLimit kernel quirk.
-All ports should be working, but I could not get three ports to work wit USB 2.0 devices, i.e. HS01, HS03 and HS04.
+I could not get five ports to work wit USB 2.0 devices: HS01, HS03, HS04, HS05 and HS06.
 They all apper in IOReg and Hackintool though.
  <p align="center">
   <img src="Docs/IOReg.png" align=center">
  </p>